 Manuscript Policies vs ISO Policy

-ISO Policies are policies are standard policies that the industry has agreed it to be fair for the client and for the insurance company.
+Are standard policies that the industry has agreed it to be fair for the client and for the insurance company.
 Most all large companies use ISO forms such as Travelers, Hartford, Farmers, State Farm, etc for they mean to be fair and the language is the same for the entire industry.
 Many Risk Retention Groups as stated earlier do use Manuscript policies that do not offer a lot of coverage, but are inexpensive to purchase.

-Short Summary in review:
+Short Summary in review

 - Buy 1m/2m.